makaubenson/emergency-response-system-maseno/README.md

 - `Congratulations, you have fully setup this project.`

 - This projects should be used under the `GNU General Public License ` guidelines.
-- Thank You for taking your time.
+- Thank You for taking your time to explore this project.